Ic-venkat/NetCommander/README.md

 ### Running the Server

 To start the server on a specified port (e.g., 9999), use the following command:
+First change your directory to mathserver/src and run the server code.
 I am using mainly fork because I have tested this more, I also have muxbasic and muxscale code in place but it needs some testing.
 ```bash
 ./server -p 9999 fork